Who We Are

-Evie Sobczak from St. Petersburg, Florida was the Best of Category winner in Energy and Transportation at the Intel International Science and Engineering Fair (Intel ISEF) 2013 for her project on turning algae into oil.
+Evie Sobczak from St. Petersburg, Florida was the Best of Category winner in Energy and Transportation at Intel International Science and Engineering Fair (Intel ISEF) 2013 for her project on turning algae into oil.
 Along with a cash award, Evie won a trip to visit the Jet Propulsion Laboratory (JPL) and the California Institute of Technology (CalTech).

 From the second I arrived until my plane took off, I was on a scientific thrill ride with informational twists and turns through CalTech and JPL.
 On day one, we managed to see everything from a Paleomagnetics Lab to an Ion Probe Lab with Mitch Aiken, the Associate Director for Educational Outreach, leading the way.